 “We come in, we’re supposed to be this awesome, amazing team and we didn’t start so hot,” d-man Ryan Ellis said, per NHL.com.
 “We started to get better, and then some injuries crept into our locker room.
 We battled the whole year, losing guys at various times in the year and some younger guys stepped up.
 But overall, it’s adversity that makes you stronger.
 This was one of those years we faced a lot of adversity.”

 A quick glance at Nashville’s roster and it’s not hard to understand the preseason hype.
 The Predators have a No. 1 center in Ryan Johansen, a tremendous goal-scorer in Filip Forsberg, and one of the more underrated wingers in the league in Viktor Arvidsson.

 But the real jewel is their blue line.
-Roman Josi is the No. 1 defenseman, paired with puck-mover Ryan Ellis, a former 11th overall draft pick.
+Roman Josi is the No. 1 defenseman.
+He’s paired with Ellis, a former 11th overall draft pick.
 On the second pair is a former Norris Trophy winner, P.K.
 Subban, who skates with the dependable Mattias Ekholm.